bzine19766/Distributed-N-Queen/README.md

 Additionally, it should be noted that the running time of the distributor is currently longer than that of the sequential algorithm.
-This is because we are currently only testing the distributed termination detection and have not yet fully parallelized our algorithm. for example, the 8-queen takes around 12 minutes on one machine.
+This is because we are currently only testing the distributed termination detection and have not yet fully parallelized our algorithm. for example, the 8-queen takes around 12 minutes on one machine. an important reason for that is the side effect statement io:format when we delete the io:format statements the program is stuck we will fix it soon.

 ![8-queentest](https://github.com/bzine19766/Distributed-N-Queen/assets/122158226/51b90f1a-7799-42b9-977a-845ffb9deae5)